February–April 2025

 An industry leader in result-driven cybersecurity and a major global provider of information security solutions

-An educational project supported by Positive Technologies, offering cybersecurity training courses and materials for everyone
+An educational project supported by Positive Technologies, offering cybersecurity training courses and materials for everyone from beginners to seasoned professionals

 A project for sharing practical experience in cybersecurity.
 Includes an annual online conference with cyber exercises and a series of meetups

-An educational partner of the games that provides an environment for top-tier learning and exchange of experience within the professional community
+A cybersecurity education center that provides an environment for top-tier learning and exchange of experience within the professional community

 Up your chances of winning